 He seems to have been a very competent but restless and dissatisfied employee.
 For a time he worked as a bookkeeper for the influential Jì 季 family in Lǔ.
 At one point he served as the “warden” (zǎi 宰) of the town of Zhōngdū 中都 (modern Wènshàng 汶上 county in Shandong 山东 province).
 But these were clerical positions, not executive ones.
 A man with a vision, he wanted to make —or anyway influence— policy, to convince some monarch somewhere to try out his theory that a conspicuously moral exemplar on the throne would necessarily produce a kingdom of both widespread morality and great prosperity.

 Return to top.

-Confucius had at least one wife and she bore him one son and two daughters.
-Except that her surname was Qíguān 亓官, nothing is known of her, and most scholars believe that they eventually divorced.
+Confucius had at least one wife, to whom he was married when he was about 19, and she bore him two daughters and one son, KǑNG Lǐ 孔鲤, who predeceased him.
+(Footnote) Except that her surname was Qíguān 亓官, nothing is known of Confucius’ wife, and most scholars believe that they eventually divorced.
 We do not know how or at what age the marriage was arranged.
 His home life does not seem to have been particularly happy.
 In Book 10 of The Analects (see below), we learn that he refused to sit on a mat that was not straight and would not eat food that was overcooked or undercooked or meat that was not cut properly and served in the right sauce.
 He never spoke at meals or in bed.